SchwarzIT/dagger-lightsaber/README.md

 ## What to expect

 ```
 /path/module/com/example/MyComponent.java:6:8: e: The @BindsInstance `myInt` declared in `test.MyComponent` is not used.
-[UnusedBindsInstance]
+[UnusedBindsInstances]
 ```

 This plugin contains several rules: